 Funding for a Home Energy Audit

-We are currently offering up to £200 funding per property towards a Home Energy Audit.
+We are offering up to £250 funding per property towards a Home Energy Audit.
+This subsidy value increased in mid-January 2020.
 Funding is dependent on the size of your home:

 You can apply for funding if:

 - the property hasn’t had a Home Energy Audit before